Secured and unsecured borrowing explained

 - Some secured loans have variable interest rates, meaning your repayments could increase.
 Make sure you know if you’re going to be charged a fixed or variable rate.

 - Some secured loans have expensive arrangement fees and other charges.
 Make sure you factor this in when you work out how much the loan is going to cost you.
 Arrangement fees and other set-up costs should be included in the APR (or APRC in the case of first charge mortgages).
 Use the APR to compare products but don’t just look at the APR.
 Also consider how much you will pay each month, and in total, and whether you can afford this comfortably.
 Generally, you should avoid lenders who charge high fees.
-But in some cases a high initial fee could lead to a low interest rate, which may suit some people’s circumstances.
+But in some cases a high initial fee could lead to a low interest rate, which might suit some people’s circumstances.

 Unsecured loans explained